 What is refacing?

-When you order refacing, your old doors and drawer fronts will be replaced with brand new solid wood doors and drawer fronts with a sprayed, factory finish.
+When you order refacing, your old doors and drawer fronts will be replaced with brand new solid MDF doors and drawer fronts with a sprayed, factory finish.
 Your cabinet boxes will be de-greased, sanded, primed and re-sprayed with the same factory lacquer finish as your new doors.
 We never use veneer of any type!

 Why should I reface?